-If s = 0.10, and free entry occurs until zero profits are being earned, then using equation (4), the equilibrium quantity of turnover for each casino will now be: $q_0 = US$ \$ 10.64 million.
+If s = 0.10, and free entry occurs until zero profits are being earned, then using equation (4), the equilibrium quantity of turnover for each casino will now be:

+$q_0 = US$ 10.64 million.

 At the present time there are 22 casinos in North Cyprus.
 From the estimations above of q_0 the turnover of each casino is US\$ 10.64 million per year.
-Hence, the total quantity of the gambling services demanded from the 22 casinos in the market demand for gambling Q^d must be approximately US\$ 234.08 million.
-With this volume of gambling the total annual tax revenue from the 1.5 percent tax on turnover, (TRt), (equation 7) is therefore TRt = US\$ 3.51 million/year.
-The total annual tax revenue (equation 7) from the tax on fixed costs, TR_T = $T(K)n_0$ = US\$ 4.97 million/year.
+Hence, the total quantity of the gambling services demanded from the 22 casinos in the market demand for gambling Q_d must be approximately US\$ 234.08 million.
+With this volume of gambling the total annual tax revenue from the 1.5 percent tax on turnover, (TR_t), (equation 7) is US\$ 3.51 million/year, and the total annual tax revenue from the tax on fixed costs, TR_T is US\$ 4.97 million/year.
 The total tax revenue estimated by this model is therefore approximately US\$ 8.48 million per year.
-This estimate is close to the actual revenues collected from casino sector in North Cyprus in 2004 of US\$ 8.13.
+This estimate is close to the actual revenues collected from casino sector in North Cyprus in 2004 of US\$ 8.13 million.